bentlyedyson/HEARTY-HEARTY/datascience/README.md

 ###### ptbxl_databse.csv
 This csv file contains 21837 clinical 12-lead ECG records of 10 seconds length from 18885 patients.
-The patients list contain 52% male and 48% female with ages covering the whole range from 0 to 95 years old.
+The patients list contains 52% male and 48% female with ages covering the whole range from 0 to 95 years old.
 The PTB-XL ECG dataset was collected with devices from Schiller AG for about 7 years.
 It has 28 different columns that can be categorized into:
 - Identifiers
 - General Metadata
 - ECG statements